SSWConsulting/SSW.People.Profiles/Jack-Kranz/Jack-Kranz.md

 quote:  "“The definition of genius is taking the complex and making it simple.”  ~ Albert Einstein"
 ---

-Jack is a motivated IT and Business graduate with a wealth of experience developing native mobile applications and front end web apps.
+Jack is a motivated IT and Business graduate with a wealth of experience developing native mobile applications and web apps.

-He is well versed in the Angular and React libraries and having developed multiple Android and iOS applications has a substantial knowledge of Objective C, Swift and Java.
+Jack has been involved in projects for a variety of organisations ranging from small technology startups to large TNC's.
+His work has enabled him to develop multiple mobile and web applications and be instrumental in the orchestration of large digital transformation projects.

+His areas of interest include machine learning, mobile application development, embedded systems development, user interaction design and artificial intelligence.